wjones127/Math442-HW1/README.md

 ### Question 4: C-assembly benchmarks
 We then tried using inline assembly to see how that affected performance.
-To do this, we implemented a `combine_array` function in assembly, which takes as input two float arrays and performs the the `+=` operation.
+To do this, we implemented a `combine_array` function in assembly, which takes as input two float arrays and performs the `+=` operation.
 We then replaced `update_coordinates` with three calls to `combine_array`, one call for each coordinate.

 We benchmarked the c-assembly program using the same benchmarking techniques as described above.